ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: vspace='0'}

 A note on names:
 : The concept of name (and namespace) should be broadly construed and not limited to textual names.
 A canonical sequence of octets is one that conforms to the specification for that name form's canonical representation.
 A name can have many usual forms, only one of which can be canonical.
-An implementer of new namespaces for UUIDs need to use the specification for the canonical form of names in that space, or define such a canonical for the namespace if it does not exist.
+An implementer of new namespaces for UUIDs needs to reference the specification for the canonical form of names in that space, or define such a canonical for the namespace if it does not exist.
   For example, at the time of this specification, {{RFC8499}} domain name system (DNS) has three conveyance formats: common (www.example.com), presentation (www.example.com.) and wire format (3www7example3com0).
   Looking at {{X500}} distinguished names (DNs), the previous version of this specification allowed either text based or binary distinguished encoding rules (DER) based names as inputs.
   For {{RFC1738}} uniform resource locators (URLs), one could provide a fully-qualified domain-name (FQDN) with or without the protocol identifier (www.example.com) or (https://www.example.com).